stevengharris/MarkupEditor/README.md

 ### Searching Within A Document

 For many applications, you will have no need to search the content you are editing in the MarkupEditor.
 But when content gets larger, it's very handy to be able to find a word or phrase, just like you would expect in any text editor.
-The MarkupEditor supports search with the function `MarkupWKWebView.search(for:direction:activate:handler:)`:
+The MarkupEditor supports search with the function:

 ```
 func search(